Menu

 The victimization continues

-John Pinnock was aware the phone problems I raised, before my arbitration began, continued to haunt my business for years after my arbitration, yet, as Telecommunications Industry Ombudsman (TIO), he wrote letters to various politicians stating the arbitrator addressed all of my phone problems during my arbitration, even though his own arbitration resource unit and AUSTEL advised him otherwise.
+John Pinnock was aware the phone problems I raised before my arbitration began continued to haunt my business for years after my arbitration, yet, as Telecommunications Industry Ombudsman (TIO), he wrote letters to various politicians stating the arbitrator addressed all of my phone problems during my arbitration, even though his own arbitration resource unit and AUSTEL advised him otherwise.
 AUSTEL and the defendant (Telstra) addressed some of these arbitration problems, in secret, FIVE MONTHS after the arbitrator refused his arbitration technical consultants the extra weeks they advised were needed to address these matters.
 (See Chapter One in our Prologue page.

 While it would be wrong to blame all of the financial problems that the new owners of my business experienced on the telephone problems, the stress of trying to run a telephone-dependent business contributed to the plight of the new owners’ stress.
-Finally, they just gave up the fight, because no one would believe them – yet they were believed, as Telstra documents show.
+Finally, they just gave up the fight because no one would believe them – yet they were believed, as Telstra documents show.
 These documents even note that the TIO (John Pinnock) discussed the faults with Telstra because I had also complained of the same faults years before.
-So all of this going on behind the scene, as the following FOI documents show My Story Evidence File 4-A to 4-B, was a so-far successful attempt to stop a government investigation into why these ongoing faults were not addressed in the TIO arbitration process set up by the government to address them.
+So all of this going on behind the scenes, as the following FOI documents show My Story Evidence File 4-A to 4-B, was a successful attempt to stop a government investigation into why these ongoing faults were not addressed in the TIO arbitration process set up by the government to address them.

 Questions on Notice (2)